DoyinHubX/cars.github.io/README.md

 # cars
-Website hosting sample.
+Website host sample.
 First push from Rstudio was successful.